jeff-shakes/Solar-Generation-Prediction/README.md

 ## Data Collection
    The dataset contains high-granularity solar energy generation data from 42 solar sites across five La Trobe University, Victoria, Australia campuses.
 The dataset includes nearly two years of solar energy generation data collected at 15-min intervals.

    The weather data in the dataset was derived from the Australian Bureau of Meteorology (BOM) using the geographical placement of each campus.
 The weather data includes Apparent Temperature, Air Temperature, Dew Point Temperature, Relative Humidity, Wind Speed and Wind Direction.
+   > There is strong correlation between these weather features and cloud cover.
+Therefore, this historical weather data will have sufficiently represent the cloud cover feature that would absolutely affect solar generation output.

 #####
 ---
 ## Data Cleaning
- The data provided was from 01-01-2020 at 6:45AM to 2022-04-23 at 17:15 (PM).
+ The data provided was from 01-01-2020 at 6:45AM to 2022-04-23 at 17:15PM.
 This represents a timedelta of 843 days, 10 hours, and 30 min.
 The data was reindexed with a datetime index and separated by campus, ignoring the site location.
 This choice was made because longitude and latitude was recorded for each campus and the reported location of each site was reported as the larger campus location.
 The weather data would then match each campus, regardless of site number.
  Next, the weather data was read in, reindexed as a datetime, and had significant missing data.
 It was then also split by campus number.
 The Solar Generation and Weather data were merged for each campus and exported.
  To investigate the final model on a more granular scale, Campus 3 was split among its individual sites, and half the sites were exported to evaluated.